kndwin/nextjs-blog/posts/how-to-set-up-dark-mode-for-nextjs.md

 _**PS: ** We'll need to import all our global css/scss here in the _app.tsx file._

 ### Step 5 - Toggling theme with useTheme()
-We're nearly done!
-Since we've enabled the colors and **`next-themes`** module.
-All that's left is to use it inside our application!
-I normally have a toggle button on the layout component of my site but you can feel free to place it anywhere!
+To use it inside our application, we'll need a way to access it from the frnot-end.
+We can use the `useTheme` webhook to do so.
+In this implementation, I created a toggle button on the layout component.

 ```typescript
 // components/layout.tsx